 3. Nick McCarthy

-Students on our Visual Design Foundation course will have seen lots of Nick’s handiwork on their journey.
+Our students will have seen lots of Nick’s handiwork on their journey.
 And no wonder!
 He’s an award-winning product designer specialised with over 10 years of experience in the creative industries.
 As well as lead designer, Nick’s worked as a chief product officer, creative director and professional mentor.
 One of his favourite projects was with Nickelodeon, creating an experimental AR app.
 Check out his Instagram to see him jetting all over the world, solving design challenges as he goes.